NOTICE OF RESUMPTION OF IN-PERSON COURT PROCEEDINGS

 Beginning Thursday, May 7, 2020, in person court proceedings will resume.
 You may appear in person for your court case or you may appear by Zoom.
 If you appear in person, you should wear a mask or other face covering and gloves.
 The courtroom will be limited to 10 persons at a time, so you may have to wait outside the courtroom in a 6' socially distanced line until you can be admitted into the courtroom.

 To attend your court session by Zoom, contact the Clerk's office to obtain your login instructions by calling 615-890-2142 or send an email to email@example.com.

-The Court Clerk’s office will be closed to the public beginning March 25, 2020 until further notice.
+The Court Clerk’s office will reopen to the public beginning May 6, 2020.
 You may feel free to pay your ticket online at www.murfreesborotn.gov or by mail to City Court, PO Box 1985, Murfreesboro, TN 37133.

 The city judge oversees a staff of administrators who are responsible for maintaining the records of the court, collection of fines, and submitting all required reports to the State of Tennessee and other agencies.

 The chief court clerk is responsible for day-to-day supervision of the operation and administrative duties of the court, as directed by the judge, the daily collection and depositing of all funds with the city treasurer, and all required reports to various offices of the State of Tennessee.

 If you have a question concerning a citation or violation of a Murfreesboro City Code, please call Murfreesboro City Court at 615-890-2142.
 Questions will be answered in a complete, professional and courteous manner.
 In addition, you may find information regarding fines and methods of paying fines and court procedures by clicking on these links.